mohammedraihaan24/demo/README.md

 #family details i love my family,my family have 4 members,my father occupation is business,my mother is home maker,my brother going for work ,my brother 5 age younger than me
 #favorite person my favorite person is my mother,i love my mother very much,she is my world,she will also take care of me,she makes me correct when i'm wrong,she makes me happy always
 #about sir sir is good teacher ,your personality so good,sir you want to help me in learning coding

+Dear Mohammedraihaan.N,
+I’m happy you said I’m a good teacher and liked my personality.
+I will definitely help you learn coding.
+Let’s start this journey together!